epfl-si/miniscience/README.md

 ### What is this repository for?

-Create a publicatoin cluster factory: from import to presentation to the author, all through microservices and APIs.
+Create a publication cluster factory: from import to presentation to the author, all through microservices and APIs.

 ### How do I get set up? ###